Welcome to the Waverly Weekend Cowl KAL!

 - Knit lace without losing your mind 🙂

 - Read your knitting so you can always tell what row and which stitch you are on

 - Use a lifeline so you never have to rip all your work out again

 - Do the crochet cast on so that your cast on and bind off edges match

 - Read knitting charts

 - Fix mistakes in lace without ripping out all your work

 Participants must know how to cast on, knit, purl, and bind off prior to starting this KAL.

-- The FREE Waverly Weekend Cowl pattern – download and print it here
+- The Waverly Weekend Cowl pattern (click here to download the free pattern)

 - 1 skein of worsted weight yarn (approx 200 yards) – or 2 skeins if you want to make it bigger